SOCIAL SECURITY NUMBER (SSN)

 Step 4: SUBMIT SSN CARD TO HR AND TAX OFFICE

-In approximately two to eight weeks from the time you complete your application, you will receive your Social Security Card in the mail.
+In approximately two weeks from the time you submit your SSN application, you will receive your Social Security Card in the mail at the address you provided.

 Please submit 1 copy of your Social Security Card to the Payroll Office / HR Service Center, 1515 Flint River Drive, Tuscaloosa, AL 35404 AND 1 copy (email is preferred) to the International Tax Office at internationaltax@ua.edu, 1015 Procurement Services Building, 1500 Flint River Drive, Tuscaloosa, AL 35404.*